 This will increase the hours to be paid.
 The actual hours worked will not be affected.

-Make Changes to Pay
+Changes to time entries

-You can also apply a rule if the staff member doesn’t receive a break after working x hours.
-For example, if they don’t get an 11-hour break after working 8 hours or more, their shifts are paid double the time until they receive their break.
+You can also apply a rule so that if the staff member doesn’t meet a specific condition, their pay rate or Skill will change.
+An example of this might be that if a staff member doesn’t get an 11-hour break after working 8 hours or more, their shifts are paid double the time until they receive their break.
 This can be added under the ‘changes to make’ section, where you can add the financial changes you want to make to your rule.

 Comments